antoineco/aco-tomcat/README.md

  - `ssl_params`: optional Hash of additional parameters to put in the HTTPS Connector where the key is the XML attribute name and the value, the attribute's value

 #####`ajp_connector`
 Whether to enable the [AJP connector](http://tomcat.apache.org/tomcat-8.0-doc/config/ajp).
 Boolean value.
 Defaults to `true`.
-Further, the connector can be configured via a series of parameters (if not specified, will use Tomcat's defaults):
+The connector can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
  - `ajp_port`: AJP connector port.
 Defaults to `8009` (global) / `8010` (instance).
- - `ajp_protocol`: protocol to use
+ - `ajp_protocol`: protocol to use.
+Defaults to `AJP/1.3`
  - `ajp_use_threadpool`: whether to use the previously described Executor within the AJP connector (boolean)
  - `ajp_connectiontimeout`: timeout for a connection
  - `ajp_uriencoding`: encoding to use for URI